lhcb/starterkit/_posts/2017-05-03-impactkit.md

 indico: https://indico.cern.ch/event/624551/
 ---

-The second LHCb Impactkit workshop was held at CERN from 3rd May and 5th May 2017, with 19 participants from 13 institutions across 5 countries.
+The second LHCb Impactkit workshop was held at CERN from 3rd to 5th May 2017, with 19 participants from 13 institutions across 5 countries.
-The students were taught advanced DaVinci algorithms, HTL TisTos and Turbo, how to write a DecFile, how to manage data on the grid with Ganga and how to develop LHCb software using LHCb git.
-It was an intense couple of days which ended in a 1.5 days long hackathon, where the students, divided in groups of 2, had to work on projects regarding mainly collaboration-wide issues or on other personal projects in line with the subjects of the lectures.
+The students were taught advanced DaVinci algorithms, Hlt TisTos and Turbo, how to write a DecFile, how to manage data on the grid with Ganga and how to develop LHCb software using LHCb git.
+It was an intense couple of days which ended in a 1.5 days long hackathon, where the students, divided in groups of 2, had to work on projects regarding mainly collaboration-wide issues, such as implementing a loose filter for generic samples or converting a stripping lin to a trigger line, or on other personal projects in line with the subjects of the lectures, like writing a new stripping line or DecFile.

 The last day of workshop, completely dedicated to the hackathon, took place at the pit, where we also had a chance to eat lunch together and to have a nice barbecue at the end of the day, which also marked the end of the workshop - in the best way possible!